 1. Evolutionary color associations: We all know green as a color signifying safety and positivity.
 That’s because, in prehistoric times, places with the most greenery were more likely to have food, safety, and shelter.
 This correlation grew with time and now green is the default color for positive things.

 2. Cultural color associations: Similarly, cultures can associate colors with certain concepts or feelings.
 For example, pink and blue are commonly affiliated with the female and male gender respectively.
 There is no scientific or evolutionary explanation for this.
 Such perceptions are subject to cultural changes over time and can vary across cultures.

 You can find UI UX designers taking advantage of color psychology all around yourself, from traffic signals to the apps you use on your phone, all make use of colors to communicate the messages quickly, without increasing cognitive load.
 Let’s look at some examples to get an idea of how we can employ these techniques in our work.

 The use of color psychology in digital products helps the user navigate the product better and makes the processes more intuitive.
 When a success message appears, you don’t even need to read the text to know that things are fine.

-The psychological effects of color play a key role in brand development.
+The psychological effects of color play a key role in brand design services.
 Color being one of the fundamental visual simuli in human cognition, it helps people form a subconcious association of your brand with whatever the colors make them feel.